Microsoft Accessibility: Check and Improve Digital Files

 2. Watch a video lesson to learn how to correct an issue.

 3. Visit the resource links to find in-depth information about accessibility for a specific version of a Microsoft app.
+If you are creating a new document, we suggest first trying to create it using the accessibility skills you already have, then use the accessibility checkers to further improve.

 Microsoft Accessibility Checker